-If you hear someone say “Christmas,” while in a restaurant, they’re most likely not referring to the holiday.
-They’re talking about getting both red and green chile on their food…at the same time.
+There’s also the option of requesting, “Christmas.”
+This means you want both red and green chile on your food…at the same time.
 Get it?
 Red and green = Christmas!
 We’re a clever bunch.

-Also, as addicting as that salsa is, keep in mind that you’ll have a meal on its way, so don’t spoil your dinner too soon!
+Also, as addicting as that salsa is, keep in mind that you’ll have a meal on its way, so don’t spoil your dinner—the best is yet t ocome.

 Get Your Roll On: Enchiladas

 Also, this tip may sound strange, but it’s totally normal in New Mexico.
-If you get enchiladas, consider getting a fried egg on top.
-It’s a delicious game changer.
+If you get enchiladas, consider asking for a fried egg on top.
+It’s a delicious game changer, and your server won’t even bat an eye to that request.
 Trust me.

 Saving the Best for Last: Sopaipillas (soap-ah-pee-ahs).